AdamKinnell/AdventOfCode2022/README.md

 ## Solution Descriptions

 ⌛ = Time complexity of solution
-📦 = Space complexity of solution
+📦 = Space complexity of solution (not including the input string)

 ### TEMPLATE